tokio-rs/prost/README.md

 1. **Could `prost` be implemented as a serializer for [Serde](https://serde.rs/)?**

-  Probably not, however I would like to hear from a SerDe expert on the matter.
+  Probably not, however I would like to hear from a Serde expert on the matter.
   There are two complications with trying to serialize Protobuf messages with
   Serde: